isolomon97/phonebook/README.md

 * Resize policy:
    1. Check if 50% < (number of elements + number of tombstones) / capacity.
    2. Do not reinsert tombstones back into the table.
-   3. You may choose to enlarge the capacity, or retain the capacity during the resize.
+   3. If the number of actual elements (that is, excluding tombstones) is below the threshold for resizing, we reinsert the elements without increasing the capacity of the table.
 * For Separate Chaining, let `KVPairList` do the work of probe-counting for you!

 ## FAQs